The Practice

 The 4 Dimensions of Embodiment and the 4 Relational Hungers make up the 4x4 Weave, a map that covers our whole existence, and that we keep on exploring on the Open Floor.

-It’s A Practice…
+It’s a Practice…